If you are going to use your scale or meter commercially, then you may need to license your scale or meter.

 - Meeting specifications and tolerances found in NIST Handbook 44

-- Weights and Measures investigator will inspect and test the newly installed device to verify that it meets all of the requirements
+- When we have a Weights and Measures investigator in your area he will inspect and test the newly installed device to verify that it meets all of the requirements

 You may purchase a scale or meter through a service company or hire a service company to install, repair, and assist in the licensing process.
 ODA can provide a list of service companies, however we are unable to recommend a specific company.